-Kano city is the capital city of Kano state, located in the North-Western part of Nigeria.
+Kano city serves as the capital city of Kano state, located in the North-Western part of Nigeria.
 With over 9 million people comprising mostly of Muslim Hausas.
 Kano has a long history, especially in its culture, dating back to the 7th century (1513 AD in other literature).
 Kano, like most states of Northern Nigeria, has been shrouded by the cloud of the insurgency.
 The point that everyone forgets how beautiful it is.
-Let’s take a moment and appreciate the beauty that is Kano.
+Let’s take a moment and appreciate the beauty in Kano.

 There are various festivals in Kano.
 The Durbar festival is one of the most popular which is hosted by the Emir of Kano, is a procession of several cultural and religious activities marking the end of Eid el Fitr Sallah celebrations in the state, and is an occasion attended by a large number of people.
 Kano is known for its hot weather conditions which abound almost round the year.